ruby/set/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/hsbset.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ruby/set.

+Feature requests should also go to https://bugs.ruby-lang.org/ for wider audience and discussion.